Minecraft is a popular sandbox game for many reasons, but the biggest reason is because of the ability to play with other people.

 Enjoy Your Multiplayer Minecraft Server

-There are many things you can do with your own server such as manage game settings, customizing your own white-list, adding your own mods, and allocating however much memory that you have to spare.
-We suggest starting small before you get too crazy.
+There are many things you can do with your own Minecraft server such as manage game settings, customize your own whitelist, add your own mods, and allocate however much memory that you have to spare.
+We suggest starting small, but let your imagination run wild.

 Have fun on your new server!